Menopause Dizziness Natural Treatment – 5 Herbs

 If your period is still present, be sure to take evening primrose oil two weeks before the cycle and preferably at night.

-• The Virtues of Holy Basil
+• The healing power of Holy Basil

 Holy basil or Tulsi is excellent for reducing the weight of stress on the body.